Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Made _read-write spoke portals_ available by default
 * Eliminated the REST APIs for manual removal of cached data from spoke portals (no changes to automatic cached data removal)
 * Improved file identifiers to distinguish between cluster-local and spoke-cached data
-* Implemented Predictive Read Cache architecture for new cloud clusters
+* Implemented NeuralCache architecture for new cloud clusters
 * Renamed the designation `preview` (previously, `beta`) which marks REST APIs under development
 * Made public the REST API endpoints and `qq` CLI commands that manage a cluster's DNS configuration